Dharmagarage

 You can listen to recorded meditations here

-Shared Imaginal Practice – a brand new interpersonal practice that is based in embodied imagination – was created by Rosa Lewis and pioneered in the Dharmagarage.
+Shared Imaginal Practice – a new interpersonal practice that is based in embodied imagination – was created by Rosa Lewis and pioneered in the Dharmagarage.

 The practice has the power to be deeply transformational and can change how you relate to experience.
 It’s also a lot of fun.
 You can read more about it on Rosa’s website.